solo-io/workshops/smh/README.md

 As soon as you reach the rate limit, you should get the following output:

 ```
-[{"id": 0, "title": "The Comedy of Errors", "descriptionHtml": "<a href=\"https://en.wikipedia.org/wiki/The_Comedy_of_Errors\">Wikipedia Summary</a>: The Comedy of Errors is one of <b>William Shakespeare's</b> early plays.
-It is his shortest and one of his most farcical comedies, with a major part of the humour coming from slapstick and mistaken identity, in addition to puns and word play."}]solo@workshop-1:~/workshops/smh$ curl -H "Host: api.example.com" -H "api-key: ${key}" http://172.18.0.230/api/v1/products -v
 *   Trying 172.18.0.230...
 * TCP_NODELAY set
 * Connected to 172.18.0.230 (172.18.0.230) port 80 (#0)